 Victor is a Traditional Owner of Kakadu - Minitja man.
-He is the owner and operator of Ayal Aboriginal Tours Kakadu *Ayal), an aboriginal cultural tourism business.
-Vitor has over 30 years' experience working in Kakadu and was A/Chair of Kakadu Tourism Consultative Committee.
+He is the owner and operator of Ayal Aboriginal Tours Kakadu (Ayal), an Aboriginal cultural tourism business.
+Victor has over 30 years' experience working in Kakadu and was a previous Acting Chair of the Kakadu Tourism Consultative Committee.

-Dorothea is the current chair of the Mutitjulu Community Health Clinic, Director on Gumlake Pty Ltd and has officiated on Mutitjulu Community Aboriginal Corporation.
+Dorethea is the current chair of the Mutitjulu Community Health Clinic, Director on Gumlake Pty Ltd and has officiated on Mutitjulu Community Aboriginal Corporation.
 During 2011 to May 2016, she was employed with Voyages Indigenous Tourism Australia in the important role linking Voyages with the community.
-Dorothea is working towards providing Anangu Cross Cultural Educational Eco-Tourism on country.
+Dorethea is working towards providing Anangu Cross Cultural Educational Eco-Tourism on country.